 Join AARP

-Snoring occurs when the tissues in your airways relax and rub against one other.
-Airflow is constricted, and that causes the infamous vibrating sound.
-Snores can vary in volume depending on how restricted the air is in the windpipe.
-Because they can cause nasal congestion and throat inflammation, colds and allergies are common triggers of snoring.
+One cause of snoring is when the tissues in your airways relax and narrows your airway.
+Airflow is constricted, causing a vibrating sound.
+Snores can vary in volume depending on how restricted air is in your nose, mouth, or throat.
+Colds and allergies can worsen snoring because they cause nasal congestion and swelling of the throat.

-Snoring can affect both you and your partner in a number of ways.
 Frequent snoring increases your chances of experiencing:

 Written by: Kristeen Moore